iappyx/iappyxOS/FAQ.md

 1. **Enable Android's "advanced flow"** — one-time per device: Developer Mode → "Allow Unverified Packages" → reboot → 24-hour wait → biometric confirm → "indefinitely".
 After that, installs work normally with a warning dialog.
 2. **Use an uncertified Android** (GrapheneOS, CalyxOS, /e/OS, LineageOS, any custom ROM) — no verification required, no setup friction.

+If you care about this direction of Android, [keepandroidopen.org](https://keepandroidopen.org) is running a campaign against the policy.

 ### Are the generated apps any good?
 That depends entirely on the AI and your description.
 A well-described app with clear requirements produces surprisingly capable results — dashboards, calculators, trackers, games, tools.
 A vague "make me something cool" produces something vague.
 The native bridges (camera, sensors, SQLite, etc.) give the AI a lot to work with.
 The quality ceiling is high; the quality floor is your prompt.